 Volunteering is more than spending your time to help others.
 A volunteering experience can help you develop new skills, knowledge and networks - all while participating in service activities that benefit communities or a cause.
 It can be hard to secure a job or internship without any experience under your belt - volunteering is a fantastic way to demonstrate key competencies that employers look for the graduate job market.
 Volunteering experience can also give you direction in your career, as you learn more about a cause that you are interested in, and the different people, organisations, and initiatives that are involved.

-- Provides a sense of purpose
+- Enhanced sense of purpose

-- Connects you to a community
+- Connection to a community

 - Build your resume credentials

 - Developing soft skills employers look for in employees, including:

 - Communication and interpersonal skills

 Types of Volunteering Opportunities